- Reference Number: HEY-861/2017

 - Departments: Elderly Medicine

-This leaflet has been produced by the Department of Medicine for the Elderly at Hull and East Yorkshire Hospitals NHS Trust to give you general information about delirium.
+This leaflet has been produced by the Department of Medicine for the Elderly at Hull University Teaching Hospitals NHS Trust to give you general information about delirium.
 If you have any other questions please do not hesitate to discuss this with a member of the healthcare team caring for you or your relative or friend.
 This leaflet is not intended to replace any discussion with the medical team, but may act as a starting point for discussion.

 What is delirium?